Abismo Negro: Total Nonstop Action Wrestling (2004)

-Return to AAA (2005-2009)
+Return to AAA (2005–2009)

-After the World X Cup tournament ended, Negro returned to AAA full-time taking full charge of Los Vipers.
-In early 2005, he was once again involved in the final match of that year's Rey de Reyes, but La Parka Jr. defeated him for the third time.
-AAA hinted at a possible técnico turn when Negro, along with Psicosis and Mini Psicosis, attacked Cibernético.
-The two faced off in a cage match, won by Cibernético, but they eventually reconciled their differences once more.
-At some point after 2005, Abismo Negro won the hair of Stuka Jr. in a Lucha del reves match.
-Despite rumors that he was jumping to Consejo Mundial de Lucha Libre, Negro remained in AAA and was sent on a tour with Pro Wrestling Noah in the spring of 2006.
-Later in the year, he finally turned técnico and began a sustained storyline with Cibernético and his group La Secta Cibernetica.
+After the World X Cup tournament ended, Negro returned to AAA full-time, taking full charge of Los Vipers.
+In early 2005, he lost to La Parka Jr. for the third time in the finals of that year's Rey de Reyes.
+AAA hinted at a possible técnico turn when Negro, Psicosis and Mini Psicosis attacked Cibernético.
+The two fought in a cage match that Cibernético won, but they eventually reconciled their differences once more.
+Later in the year, he finally turned técnico and began a sustained storyline with Cibernético and his group, La Secta Cibernética ("The Sect of Cibernético").
 The on again, off again storyline with Cibernético was put on hold when Cibernético suffered a severe knee injury in late 2006.
-At some point during 2006, Los Vipers left La Legión due to their "Anti-Mexican" philosophy and began fighting La Legión and La Legión's imported wrestlers.
-At Verano de Escandalo (2006), Negro, Charly Manson, Electroshock and Histeria lost to Team TNA (Homicide, Low Ki, Samoa Joe and A.J.
-Styles).
+At some point during 2006, Los Vipers left La Legión due to their "Anti-Mexican" philosophy, thus feuding with the group and their imported wrestlers.
+At Verano de Escándalo on September 17, Negro, Electroshock, Histeria and Manson lost to Team TNA (A.J.
+Styles, Homicide, Low Ki and Samoa Joe).